 Retreat Title: Emptiness and the Heart Sutra

-We will explore all this on the retreat.
-As well as brief practical introductions to the main themes of the sutra, there will be led reflective meditations pointing to the emptiness of self in the five skandhas, plenty of time for personal practice, and recitations of the sutra itself.
+We’ll be exploring all this on the retreat.
+As well as brief practical introductions to the themes of the sutra, there will be led meditations pointing to the emptiness of self in the five skandhas, recitations of the sutra itself and plenty of time for personal practice.

 This retreat is suitable for people who have been meditating for at least 3 years